opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

 and a subsequent action might generate a table or chart from that data.

-The `project.yaml` file in the study repository defines the actions for an OpenSAFELY project pipeline
+The `project.yaml` file in the study repository defines the actions for an OpenSAFELY project pipeline.

 ## The `project.yaml` file